fl101/awardfares-blog/_posts/2023-11-23-introducing-delta.md

 <img src="../assets/img/introducing-delta/calendar.webp" alt="How to find cheaps Delta SkyMiles award flight using AwardFares." class="noborder" />

-If you don't have a set date, you can take advantage of AwardFare's **Timeline View** to explore the seat availability across different days.
+If you don't have a set date, you can take advantage of AwardFare's **Timeline View** to explore seat availability across different days.
 The Timeline View displays how many seats are available for each day of the week/month.
 The bars are color-coded, so it's easy to distinguish between cabin classes (Economy, Business, First).
 You can also trigger new searches by tapping the refresh icon underneath each day.

 In addition, you can also tap anywhere on the flight to display more details in an expanded view, such as aircraft type, and even [get the current seat maps](https://blog.awardfares.com/seatmaps-guide/) to see which seats are free versus occupied!